CPRIT Graduate Scholars Program Alumni

 CPRIT Graduate Scholar 2021-2022

-Current Position: Postdoctoral Fellow at The University of Texas MD Anderson Cancer Center-Kalluri Laboratory
+Current Position: Postdoctoral Fellow at Stanford University

 Yasaman received her bachelor’s degree in Physics from Isfahan University of Technology, Iran, and her master’s degree in Physics from the University of Delaware in 2017.
 She is currently in the medical physics program at GSBS.
 She joined the Kalluri Lab as a Ph.D. student in 2021 to complete her thesis work.
 While enrolled at GSBS, Yasaman received Schissler Foundation Fellowship and Dr. John J. Kopchick Fellowship.
 Her Ph.D. work focused on developing non-invasive methods to diagnose metabolic genomic alterations and exploiting exosomes as oncometabolite biomarkers in brain tumors.